December 2008 - May 2009

 Stephanie and Moss went into 2010 possibly with more hope than they could have imagined a year previously.
 A year ago their lives were turned upside down.
 Meningitis is often described as every parent’s worst nightmare.
 For Stephanie and Moss that nightmare became a horrible reality.

 Stephanie and Moss know that they face a long and arduous road, but their overriding thought is that they have to do everything within their power to secure the best possible quality of life for Marshall.
 What sustains them, however, is that they are not alone.
 Said Moss, “We are so lucky to have such a supportive family and so fortunate that so many people have rallied round to help.
 We cannot put into words just how grateful we are for all the support we have had.”
 “We thank everyone from the bottom of our hearts”, added Stephanie.

 The highlight of 2010, of course, was outside the HANDSTAND Appeal.
 It was the birth of Marshall's little sister, Lexi.
 Commented Stephanie, "Marshall is the best big brother in the world.
 We were a little nervous because, for obvious reasons, he has been so used to being the centre of attention, but he just dotes on Lexi."

 Fundraising has continued throughout 2011 and, going in to 2012, the Appeal had reached just over £300,000 - in just under three years since it was launched.
 We believe that this is a remarkable achievment and says everything about the extent to which Marshall's story has captured people's hearts.
 There is still a long way to go, however, and so fundraising efforts are ongoing.

-This is Marshall wearing his new Power Ranger blades....
+Marshall in his new Power Ranger Blades.